KerlosSoNy/components-by-command/README.md

 ```bash
 npm install -g z-structure-file-generator
 ```
+## Before Start

-## Make Sure That You Are in The /src/pages
+Make sure that you are in the /src/pages folder

 ## Then